Roeegg2/roeegg2.github.io/cpu.md

 (The reason the data 200 is stored reversed, as 00 02 is because the 6502 is little endian.
 Look up online what this means)

-As I said before, **Addresing Modes** are the way the CPU interprets the operands of the instructions.
+As I said before, an addressing mode is the way the CPU interprets the operands of the instruction.
-As we have seen above, operands on different instructions have different meaning.
+As we have seen above, operands on different operations have different meaning.
 In our example, the `lda` instruction used `11` as a hex-form number that should be loaded to A as is.
 Without addressing modes, the CPU could have also interpreted `11` as a decimal-form number, that should be used as an address from which data should fetched and stored in A.
 These 2 interpretations have very different meanings.
 So how does the CPU knows how it should use that data?
 The answer is addressing modes.